ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

  */
 uint32_t i2c_frequency(i2c_t *obj, uint32_t frequency);

-/** Configure the timeout duration in milliseconds the I2C peripheral should
+/** Configure the timeout duration in milliseconds for blocking transmission *
- *  allow the slave peripheral to stretch the clock for before timing out.
+ *  @param obj        The I2C object
+ *  @param timeout    Transmission timeout in milliseconds.
  *
- *  @param obj        The I2C object
- *  @param timeout    Clock stretching timeout in milliseconds.
+ *  @note If no timeout is set the default timeout is used.
+ *        Default timeout value is based on I2C frequency.
+ *        Is computed as triply amount of time it would take
+ *        to send data over I2C
  */
 void i2c_timeout(i2c_t *obj, uint32_t timeout);